jeffknupp/blog/in_progress/new_post.md

     q.join()

-Here, access to the `Queue` must be synchronized.
-It is data shared between multiple threads.
-In this case, it's straightforward because `Queue` class manages access internally.
-In a more realistic situation use of shared data between threads is a recipe for race conditions, deadlocks, starvation, and all the other attendant issues of multi-threaded code.
+Becuase it is shared between multiple threads, access to the `Queue` must be synchronized.
+In this case, it's straightforward because Python's `Queue` class manages access internally.
+In the real world, use of shared data between threads common.
+It is also a recipe for race conditions, deadlocks, thread starvation, and all the other attendant issues of multi-threaded code.

 There's another way to implement a producer/consumer in Python, however.
 Dave Beazly has [an excellent set of slides and examples](http://www.dabeaz.com/coroutines/) on using coroutines